-DIY Bar Cart
+DIY Bar Cart (Easy, Stylish + Budget Friendly)

-Originally published June 21, 2016 updated July 16, 2019
+Originally published June 21, 2016, updated May 9, 2022

-This post contains affiliate links to supplies or tools I used to complete this project.
-Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
+This tutorial contains affiliate links to supplies and tools.
+Purchases made using these links help support the Saws on Skates website and allows me to share more projects and tips with you.
 There is no cost to you for using these links.
-Click here to visit my site policies.
+Visit my site policies for more information.

-Designing a DIY Bar Cart
+- Where to Use a DIY Bar Cart

-The first thing I wanted to do was ditch the white plastic tray.
-Instead, my DIY bar cart would feature a stained wood tray accented with aged metal corner braces.
+Next, I replaced the white plastic tray with a stained wood one accented with aged metal corner braces.

 Related: How to Age Metal